 By spending my freshman year at a BIG10 school and going through recruitment, Greek life became a huge part of me.
-Quite frankly, I wouldn’t have had it any other way.
-I met some of my closest friends through Greek life and I’m lucky that even though I’ve transferred schools we are all still close.
+I wouldn’t have had it any other way.
+I met some of my closest friends through Greek life.
+I’m lucky that even though I’ve transferred schools we are still so close.
 They’re also incredibly supportive – I’m pretty sure they were some of the very first readers of Abundance of Abby!

 I went to a school where I knew two people – my roommates.
-I wanted to meet new people and get a sense of community on a campus that over 30,000 students attended.
-If you knew me way back when, then you know that I had been pretty set on joining a sorority ever since early high school.
-I knew people who were apart of sororities and fraternities and they absolutely loved it and encouraged me to join.
-My parents and I went to the Greek life meeting during my orientation and once they explained that students in sororities and fraternities have a higher GPA on campus, that just reaffirmed my decision.
-So aside from making life long friends and holding yourself to achieving a higher GPA, some other reasons to go through recruitment is for the job and business connections post college, the volunteering and philanthropic aspect, and typically living in a sorority house is cheaper than living in dorms or renting an apartment!
+Even then, one of them was technically a stranger.
+I wanted to meet new people and get a sense of community on a campus that over 30,000 students.
+I had been pretty set on joining a sorority ever since early high school.
+I knew people who were apart of sororities and fraternities who absolutely loved it and encouraged me to join.
+My parents and I went attended the Greek life meeting during my orientation.
+Once they explained that students in sororities and fraternities have a higher GPA on campus, that just reaffirmed my decision.
+So aside from making life long friends and holding yourself to achieving a higher GPA, some other reasons to go through recruitment is for the connections post college and the volunteering and philanthropic aspect.
+In addition, it is typically cheaper living in a sorority house than dorms or apartments!

 This is a highly unlikely situation.
-I can’t speak on behalf of all schools, but when I went through rush we had a process that focused on mutual selection and that in the end you would get a bid.
-However, if you went through the last round and chose not to rank both of your final options and only listed one of those sororities as your final preference you may end up without a bid.
+I can’t speak on behalf of all schools, but when I went through rush we had a process that focused on mutual selection.
+In the end you would almost certainly get a bid.
+However, if you went through the last round and only listed one of the two sororities as your final preference you may end up without a bid.
 (I had two in the final round, so I’m not fully sure, but I believe if you only had one to begin the last round with you were basically guaranteed a bid from that chapter.)
 I know it’s all a bit confusing, but the way it worked at my school was that you would end up getting one of the two sororities if you listed both.
 You may put XYZ sorority first, but if ZYX sorority wanted you more you may go to be apart of their sisterhood.
 If you only list XYZ and not ZYX you are severely limiting your chances of being apart of Greek life, because you may not be at the top of that houses list.
-(I believe this was called a “suicide bid,” but I’m not quite sure if I’m remembering correctly.)
-Because I have only been through one side of recruitment, I’m not 100% sure if this is the entire logistics behind “suicide bidding,” but the moral of this very long and slightly confusing story is that it is highly unlikely that you will not get a bid at all and to make sure you list all of your available options in the end to maximize your chance of receiving a bid!
-I’m sure you’ll find the right house for you.
+(I believe this was called a “suicide bid.”)
+The moral of this very long and slightly confusing story is that it is highly unlikely that you will not get a bid.
+I’m sure you’ll find the right house for you!
+Keep an open mind.

 I planned my outfits in advance and signed up for recruitment early in the summer.
 This made it feel less chaotic during the actual two weeks of rush I went through.
-(Because believe me, it will be hectic!!)
-A lot of girls will look online and creep on the sorority social media pages, myself included, but I would recommend staying off of websites like GreekRank.
-A lot of times, you should be going into recruitment with an open mind about each chapter and after spending nights reading up on the gossip forums and websites, you may already feel like you have your mind made up.
-This again is limiting to your chances of finding the house that you truly belong to.
-Once rush week approaches, especially if you go to a big school, I would recommend packing a mini emergency kit.
+(Believe me, it will be hectic!!)
+A lot of girls will look online and creep on the sorority social media pages, but I would recommend staying off websites like GreekRank.
+A lot of times, you should be going into recruitment with an open mind about each chapter.
+After reading up the gossip sites, you may already feel like you have your mind made up.
+This is limiting to your chances of finding the house that you truly belong to.
+Once rush week approaches, I would recommend packing a mini emergency kit.
 It sounds kind of crazy, but trust me you will thank me once you’ve been running from house to house in the sun all day and need some perfume and water.
-Pack your bag with the previously mentioned items, and add things to it like tampons, deodorant, bobby pins and hair ties, any makeup you might be wearing for touch ups, and a pen and paper.
-This way once you leave a house you can write down what you liked and didn’t like so later when you keep narrowing them down, it will be easier for you to make those hard decisions!
+Add things to it like tampons, deodorant, bobby pins, hair ties, any makeup you might be wearing for touch ups, and a pen and paper.
+This way once you leave a house you can write down what you thought so later when you keep narrowing them down, it will be easier for you to make those hard decisions!

 I’m not gonna lie, being in Greek life can be a pretty big commitment, whether that’s financially or based on time.
 Obviously, what you put into your chapter is what you’re going to get out, so I really don’t recommend being the member who’s not involved at all.
 I held a position my freshman year in Tri Delta, attended socials with fraternities, went to other chapters philanthropies, and still had time to keep a solid GPA.
 It’s all about balance and time management.
 So yes, it’s a big commitment, but it’s very worth it.